MrAlexLau/braise/README.md

 braise obj # is equivalent to "raise obj.inspect"
 ```

-`craise` - short for *colored raise*, allows you to specify options for coloring terminal output
+`craise` - short for *colorful raise*, allows you to specify options for coloring terminal output
 ```
 # will raise an exception using white text on a red background for terminal output
 # this is equivalent to "raise ANSI.white_on_red obj.inspect"